atagen/ShadowRePlay-Linux/README.md

 i3/sxhkd/Xbindkeys presence should be detected and autobound.

-- On XBK: Alt+F9 to start, Alt+F10, F9 to capture.

-- Others: Meta+Alt+F9 to start, Meta+Alt+F10 to stop, Meta+F9 to capture.
+- Meta+F9 to start, Meta+F10 to close, F9 to capture.

 Old instructions: